JHeirons/skycademy-guide/3-research.md

 If you're proposed launch site is near the coast, then the most obvious large body of water to avoid is the sea.
 It's very easy for a high altitude balloon to drift a little further than you had planned due to the unpredictability of wind currents and inaccuracies in factors such as burst altitude.
 If it looks like your payload is likely to land within a few miles of the coast, it is better to be safe than sorry and pick an alternative launch site or time of day.

-Small ponds, lakes and rivers are harder to take into account, but if your flight path is such that your payload is likely to come down near a large lake or loch, then it might be best to choose a different launch site.
+Small ponds, lakes and rivers are harder to take into account, but if your flight path is such that your payload is likely to come down near a large lake or loch, then it might be best to change the time or location of your flight.

 ### Large towns / built up areas

-Although the payload is rather small, and unlikely to do any damage to people or objects should it land on them, it is unwise to allow your payload to land in a built up area.
+Although the payload is rather small, and unlikely to do any damage to people or objects should it land on them, you shouldn't launch if your flight is likely to land in a built up area.
 A payload coming down on a busy road, could be a danger to traffic for instance.
 Additionally trying to retrieve your payload when it is lodged on the roof of an apartment building or buried in somebody's back garden may not be easy.

 ### Border crossings